Thamizhanban2006/Ecommerce-Follow-Along/README.md

 Set Up Route - Create an Express route to handle address submissions.

 Implement Logic - Find user, update their address array, and save changes.

+# **Milestone 23 - Place Order Functionality**

+**Features Implemented:**

+Added a "Place Order" button in the cart page.

+Created a "Select Address" page to display and choose a delivery address.

+Developed a backend endpoint to fetch user addresses.

+Designed a Mongoose schema to store order details.

+*Tech Stack:*

+Frontend: React

+Backend: Node.js, Express.js

+Database: MongoDB\

+# Milestone 24: Order Confirmation Page

+## Overview
+In this milestone, we will build the Order Confirmation page for our application.
+This page will display the ordered products, the selected delivery address, and the total price details.
+Additionally, it will feature a "Place Order" button to finalize the purchase.

+## Learning Goals 🎯

+- Understand how to display an order summary.
+- Learn how to retrieve and display user-selected delivery addresses.
+- Calculate and show the total price of the order.
+- Implement the "Place Order" button functionality.

+## Steps to Implement 📝
+1. *Display Ordered Products:* Show all the products the user is purchasing, including images, names, prices, and quantities.
+2. *Show Selected Address:* Retrieve and display the address the user has chosen for delivery.
+3. *Calculate Total Price:* Compute the total cost of the order, including any applicable taxes or discounts.
+4. *Add Place Order Button:* Provide a button to confirm the order and proceed with the checkout process.

+#  Milestone 25: create an backend endpoint for place order.

+Overview:

+This milestone focuses on creating an Express backend endpoint that handles placing orders.
+It receives product details, user information, and address data, then processes and stores the order in MongoDB.

+Features:

+- Accepts user email, products, and address details.

+- Retrieves user ID from the email.

+- Creates individual orders per product.

+- Saves orders to the MongoDB orders collection.

+# Milestone 26 -Get User Orders Endpoint

+Overview:

+This milestone focuses on creating an Express backend endpoint that fetches all orders for a specific user.
+It receives the user's email, retrieves the user’s ID, and fetches the corresponding orders from MongoDB.

+Features:

+- Fetch User Orders: Get all orders by user email.

+- Detailed Order Info: Includes product, quantity, address, and status.

+- Error Handling: Handles missing users or orders.